ably/Ably-Mapbox-sample/README.md

 This application needs two API keys - one for Ably, and another for MapBox.

-Make sure you have a `.env` file that looks something like this:
+Make sure you have a `.env` file in the root of the web directory that looks something like this:

 ```bash
 ABLY_API_KEY=yourably:apikeyhere